ckelner/datadog-sonarqube/README.md

   - I suggest the [projects/languages/generic-coverage/sonar-runner](https://github.com/SonarSource/sonar-examples/tree/master/projects/languages/generic-coverage/sonar-runner) project
 - Change into the directory where the code and configuration is
 - Run `<path-to-executable>/sonar-scanner`
-- You can find JMX metrics under the `jmx.sonarqube...` namespace!
+- You can find JMX metrics under the `jmx.sonarqube.x` namespace and JVM under the `jvm.x` namespace!